nyarderr/okyeame-tts/README.md

 **What fine-tuning changes:** The GPT-2 decoder learns Ghanaian English phonetic and prosodic patterns from the training data.
 The speaker encoder and vocoder are frozen — voice cloning capability and audio quality are preserved.

-**Why eval loss plateaus:** With 10,000 samples the decoder overfits after ~1 epoch.
+**Why eval loss plateaus:** The decoder overfits after ~1 epoch on the Stage 1 subset.
 Eval loss stopped improving at 3.527.
 Training loss continued decreasing.
-This is expected at Stage 1 scale — the model has learned the accent but needs more data to generalize further.
+Stage 2 addresses this by training on a larger, more diverse subset of the full 2,700-hour dataset.

 ---